anglesideangle/ros-template/README.md

 git submodule add https://github.com/ros2/examples.git src/examples
 ```

-You can view submodules in `.gitmodules` and pin them to specific commits or branches by running `git checkout <commit/branch>` from the specific module's directory.
+You can edit submodules in `.gitmodules` and pin them to specific commits or branches, and refresh them with `make update-submodules`.

 ## Questions and Limitations